A revelation on from four different encounters:

 But what’s even better than ?
 Perhaps the real trick is not to be lucky but instead to realize just how lucky we are.

-(By the way, I realize how lucky I am to have you this and I appreciate it.
+(By the way, I realize how lucky I am to have you reading this and I appreciate it.
 Thank you.)

 Skip to content